skeeto/skeeto.github.com/_posts/2018-09-20-From-Vimperator-to-Tridactyl.markdown

 couple of reasons:

 * Maintaining a feature-complete web browser like Firefox is a *very* serious undertaking, and I trust few organizations to do it correctly.
+  Firefox and Chromium forks have [a poor security track record][exec].

 Even the Debian community gave up on that idea long ago, and they've made a special exception that allows recent versions of Firefox and